Story of Jacob and Esau - Esau Sells His Birthright to Jacob

 What is a Birthright?

-A birthright is a very special honor given to the eldest son in Israel’s tradition.
-The older son with the birthright receives double portions of the inheritance and is named the leader of the clan.
+A birthright is a special honor given to the eldest son in Israel’s tradition.
+The oldest son with the birthright receives double portions of the inheritance and is named the leader of the clan.

-So, this was no minute trinket Esau was giving up when he decided to sell his birthright to Jacob.
+So, this was no trivial trinket Esau gave up when he sold his birthright to Jacob.

 Who Is To Blame?
 Jacob or Esau?